 Can you locate your nearest 24-hour clinic or after-hours family doctor?
 Keep this list of 24-hour GPs handy!

-On my very first Mother’s Day as a new mum, I ended up waiting five hours in a children’s emergency ward, rather than one of the many 24-hour family clinics we have here in Singapore.
-My almost one year-old son wasn’t in an emergency situation.
+On my first Mother’s Day as a new mum, I waited five hours in a children’s emergency ward rather than one of the many 24-hour family clinics we have here in Singapore.
+My almost one-year-old son wasn’t in an emergency situation.
 My son had nicked the tip of his finger on a shard of broken glass, but there was a lot of blood.
 We’re talking crime scene amounts of blood, and the bleeding wouldn’t stop.
 Of course, I panicked.

-The point here is, you don’t need to go to a hospital emergency ward (ER) in situations that are not an emergency.
-You can save time and make room for those in real emergencies, and instead choose a 24-hour family clinic or after-hours doctor for any non-urgent situation.
+The point here is you don’t need to go to a hospital emergency ward (ER) in situations that are not an emergency.
+You can save time and make room for those in real emergencies.
+Instead, choose a 24-hour family clinic or after-hours doctor for non-urgent situations.
 Learn from my mistakes (there are many!).

 24-hour clinics and family GPs in Singapore

 - You’ll need the baby’s passport, birth certificate or ID, and a credit card when you get to the hospital or clinic.